rusmadz/FINAL_PROJECT_GANIA/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+ - The project is all about making a resume, but not limited to resume only.
+It should consists of working sets of About us page, contact, credits, and many more.
+It should be a working page.
+The purpose of this project was to show all the work we've done throughout the sem.
+That's why there is a dedicated page called "My Projects".
+The technology used was HTML AND CSS ONLY.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage WebsiteS
 - Parallax transition
 - Transactional